jonas141/frksteenhoff.github.io/Assignment2/README.md

 ## Content
 In this folder you will find all material needed in order to see the full visualization for Assignment 2 in course 02806 Social Data Analysis.

+This page briefly describes the content of this repo and where to find it.
+It is meant as a guide for those peergrading the assignment such that they more easily can navigate through the work.

 ### Folder structure
 * **Scripts** contains all .js scripts used on the webpage
 * **Stylesheets** contains the .css file with styling elements for the webpage